 If possible, avoid driving - get someone else to drive instead, join a car pool, use taxis (lie down in the back), buses or trains, walk, move closer to the shops.
 If someone else is driving you, lie down on the back seat, or wind the front passenger seat nearly flat.
 It doesn't have to go completely flat before it takes the pressure off the coccyx.
 In this position the seat belt won't be much good, so make sure you have a safe driver.

 Some people have gone so far as to get a van modified with a bed in the back.
 Sheer luxury!
 See Angie Gray's travel tips.

-Travelling by air, if you can afford first class then you will be able to stand or lie.
+Travelling by air, if you can afford first class then you will be able to lie down.
 If not, then take any opportunity to stand.
 I go to the toilet as soon as the aisle is free, and stand outside it for half an hour.
 For air travel, here is Linsey's travel tip: When you have to take an airplane trip, lean all the way over during ascent.
 This keeps the coccyx from being compressed from the pressure of rising.
-Lying down in the aisle would be best but the airlines won't go for it.
-At any rate, that makes flying tolerable for me and oddly enough, if you hold a book in your hands (you'll need to--ascent takes a long time), people never comment.
-But if they did comment, they might call it "kissing your a** good bye." :) When the pilot announces that the plane has reached it's cruising altitude, sit up and notice how much better that feels!
+When the pilot announces that the plane has reached it's cruising altitude, sit up and notice how much better that feels!